uhback/react-native-jsonTutorial/README.md

 # react-native-jsonTutorial
-react-native json call and receive data tutorial <br>
+json call and receive data tutorial <br>
-create request function to get data from json
+Create request function to get data from json

 # View
 using FlatList with List, ListItem from 'react-native'